YulinChen12/Recipe-and-Average-Rating-Research-Project-2023/README.md

 ### Permutation Test

-The permutation test involved 1000 iterations, shuffling the label of the Catrgory and calculating the difference in average ratings between the newly designated 'complex' and 'simple' groups for each iteration.
+The permutation test involved 1000 iterations, shuffling the label of the Category and calculating the difference in average ratings between the newly designated 'complex' and 'simple' groups for each iteration.

 <iframe src="assets/permutation.html" width=800 height=600 frameBorder=0></iframe>